larryhastings/appeal/README.md

   options and positional arguments in any order.
 In fact, "subcommands" require permitting options after positional arguments for anything beyond the simplest possible subcommand support.
+* POSIX requires that, if an option (short option) has a single *optional* argument (oparg), its argument must be concatenated to the option.
+For example, if `-f` takes an optional argument, and you want to specify the argument `guava`, you *must* write this as `-fguava`, no other spelling is permissible.
+While Appeal supports this spelling, it also supports `-f=guava` and `-f guava`.
+  More importantly, if you specify `-f` on your command-line (and not `-f=<something>` or `-f<something>`), Appeal *will* consume the next argument on the command-line as an oparg, which is what POSIX definitely does *not* want.
+I feel Appeal's consistency is more important than supporting this syntactic hack.
+Note that the oparg is still optional, so if `-f` is the last thing on your command-line, that will achieve this "option with default value" behavior.

 ## Additional Subtle Features And Behaviors